Curriculum

 Language Arts Curriculum

-The Engage NY curriculum for grades 6-8 in English and Language Arts (ELA) is offered through EL Education.
+Students in 5th-8th grade will learn the essential skills required in ELA through the EL Education curriculum.
 The curriculum combines standards-aligned content with effective instructional practice, bringing together the “what” and the “how” of the Common Core standards.

 In our curriculum…